-New blood test for the tau protein may revolutionize the diagnosis of Alzheimer’s and potentially predict its development.
+New blood test for Alzheimer’s disease, the tau protein may revolutionize the diagnosis of the disease and potentially predict its development.

 Currently, an Alzheimer’s diagnosis is often the result of brain scans, invasive lumbar puncture procedures and a differential diagnosis.
 However, researchers from Brigham and Women’s Hospital (MA, USA) are working towards developing a simple blood test that can accurately diagnose the disorder and potentially predict its development before symptoms become apparent.